expilu/smart-decisions/README.md

    - `temperature: 0` (greedy: always the most likely letter)
    - `top_logprobs: 50` (wide enough window that every declared letter token, and its token variants, lands in the report)
    - thinking-reasoning disabled (avoid wasting this one token on a think tag)
-3. What we read is not the answer text itself (it is thrown away): the winning option is whichever letter token (linked to an option) carried the highest generated probability.
+3. What we read is not the answer token itself (it is thrown away): the winning option is whichever letter token (linked to an option) carried the highest generated probability.
 The report declares all candidate letters; the highest probability among them wins.
 4. Letter probabilities are normalized into the `probabilities` map (sums to 1).